 NASA has an outstanding record of safety in launching spacecraft carrying nuclear power systems, with 17 successful launches and no failures over the past three decades.

-We continue to study, plan and practice how to improve the performance of these processes.
-We apply this extensive experience to every launch, and we prepare for any outcome.
+NASA continues to study, plan and practice how to improve the performance of these processes, applies this extensive experience to every launch, and prepares for likely outcomes.
 This includes extensive radiological contingency planning, with related resources in place for each launch in the unlikely event of an accident.

 NASA and the Department of Energy place the highest priority on assuring the safety of their workers and the general public during activities that utilize radioactive materials, and at related facilities.

-What is meant by the Pu-238 dioxide having a "ceramic form"?
+What is meant by the plutonium dioxide having a "ceramic form"?

 The plutonium dioxide fuel used in an RPS is a specially refined, fire-resistant ceramic material that is manufactured and used in the form of pellets to reduce the possibility of dispersing the fuel in a launch or reentry accident.

 This ceramic resists being dissolved in water and reacts little with other chemicals.
 If fractured, the ceramic—like a broken coffee cup—tends to break into relatively large particles and chunks that pose significantly less hazard than inhalable microscopic particles.